BradDenver/grunt-preen/README.md

 grunt preen
 ```

-#### Custom Options
+#### Custom Targets
-The only options/targets currently provided by preen are the `preen:preview` target that logs what actions would have been taken if preen was run
+The only targets currently provided by preen are the `preen:preview` target that logs what actions would have been taken if preen was run

 ```shell
 grunt preen:preview